 One such event that burned the extra holiday calories for a cause was FlyWheel’s Holiday Ride.
 The event was hosted by actress Kyra Sedgwick and award winning Chef Dan Kluger of ABC Kitchen, and benefitted the Food Bank for New York City.

-This is not your typical charity event that involves long speeches with a tedious sit-down dinner; this was a newer, fresher way to have fun and get involved.
-Not only did people who joined the event burn calories by climbing onto custom-engineered bikes which they rode as hard as they dared, they were also able to raise money for a good cause.
+This was not your typical charity event, involving long speeches and a drawn-out, sit-down dinner; this was a newer, fresher way to have fun and get involved.
+Not only did attendees burn calories by climbing onto custom-engineered bikes, they also raised money for a good cause.

-When asked how she got involved in the NYC Food Bank, host Kyra Sedgwick told RYOT, “Well, I grew up in New York, I was born and raised in Manhattan, so I kind of always knew about it, but I only got really involved in the last few years because no one should be going hungry in this city.”
+When asked how she got involved with the NYC Food Bank, actress and co-host Kyra Sedgwick told RYOT, “Well, I grew up in New York, I was born and raised in Manhattan, so I kind of always knew about it, but I only got really involved in the last few years because no one should be going hungry in this city.”

 “I think it’s great to help out around the holidays and we should be helping all year round when we can.
 Making a monthly donation is the best thing you can do,” Sedgwick said.